-To achieve high-quality video editing, typically evaluated based on temporal consistency, text alignment, and aesthetics, the question arises: Given T2I and T2V diffusion models, how can we maximize their potential for superior T2V editing with minimal operations?
-In this paper, we investigate, for the first time, how to ensemble T2I and T2V diffusion models.
-We introduce the FLDM (Fused Latent Diffusion Model) by fusing multi-source LDMs, including T2I and T2V.
-Specifically, we extract video latents from both T2V and T2I models.
-For each denoising timestep, we apply latent fusion, using a hyper-parameter to control the ratio of image and video latents.
-The underlying intuition is that this allows us to manage the trade-off between temporal consistency and editing fidelity.
-A larger proportion of video latents leads to improved temporal consistency but may compromise fidelity.
-We empirically find that T2I and T2V diffusion models complement each other.
-However, during the latent fusion process, we must exercise caution, as excessive guidance from T2I models can lead to image retention.
-To mitigate this side effect, we adjust the fusion ratio for the T2I diffusion model during the denoising process.
-Through comprehensive experiments involving T2I and T2V diffusion models, we observe that the T2V model struggles to preserve the source video structure for high-fidelity editing, a shortcoming that the T2I model can address.
-Additionally, the T2V model offers robust temporal consistency for generated video frames, enhancing the capabilities of T2I models.
-Figure~\ref{fig:overview} displays several video editing results using FLDM with InstructPix2Pix~\cite{brooks2023instructpix2pix} and ControlNet~\cite{zhang2023adding}, respectively.
+Concretely, we extract latents from both T2V and T2I LDMs.
+At every denoising timestep, we apply latent fusion with a hyper-parameter to control the proportion of image to video latents.
+The underlying intuition is that this allows us to balance temporal consistency against structural integrity.
+The fused latents, enriched with both temporal and semantic information from the respective models, will undergo individual denoising by each model in the subsequent timestep.
+This suggests that both models can leverage supplemental information—namely, temporal modeling from T2V LDMs and superior generation quality from T2I LDMs.
+However, the excessive guidance from T2I LDMs may introduce image artifacts during the latent fusion process.
+To mitigate such side effects, we adjust the fusion ratio for FLDMs during the denoising process with an update schedule.
+Through extensive experiments with a range of T2I and T2V LDMs, we've found that while T2V LDMs struggle to maintain the structural integerity of the source video, they are greatly enhanced by the complementary strengths of T2I LDMs.
+Conversely, T2V LDMs excel in ensuring robust temporal consistency in the edited videos, thereby elevating the overall quality of edits performed by T2I LDMs.
+Figure ~\ref{fig:overview} displays several video editing results using FLDM with InstructPix2Pix~\cite{brooks2023instructpix2pix} and ControlNet~\cite{zhang2023adding}.

-To sum up, we make the following contributions in this paper:
+To sum up, we make the following contributions.

-\begin{enumerate} \item We propose multi-source latent fusion, a straightforward yet effective inference strategy that can seamlessly integrate off-the-shelf T2I editing models with T2V models without requiring any tuning process. \item To the best of our knowledge, this is the first work revealing that T2I and T2V diffusion models complement each other.
-Specifically, T2I models are crucial for achieving high fidelity, while T2V models ensure temporal consistency. \item Without any tuning process, our method achieves better performance than other counterparts on both qualitative and quantitative evaluations. \end{enumerate}
+\begin{itemize} \item We propose multi-source latent fusion, a straightforward yet effective inference strategy that can seamlessly integrate off-the-shelf T2I diffusion models with T2V diffusion models. \item To the best of our knowledge, this work is the first to reveal that T2I and T2V diffusion models can complement each other effectively.
+Specifically, T2I models are essential for providing structural integrity, while T2V models are crucial for ensuring temporal consistency. \item Without any tuning process, our method achieves better performance than other counterparts on both qualitative and quantitative evaluations. \end{itemize}